intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 This section provides a quick start example for you to run Analytics Zoo Cluster Serving.
 To simplify the examples, we use docker to run Cluster Serving in these examples.
 If you do not have docker installed, [install docker]() first.

-Clone Analytics Zoo Repo to your local repository and go to `analytics-zoo/docker/cluster-serving/`.
-Download the model [here]() and copy the files to your `model` directory.
+Download Analytics Zoo newest release [here]() to your local repository and go to `analytics-zoo/docker/cluster-serving/`.
+Download the model [here]() and copy the files to your `analytics-zoo/docker/cluster-serving/model` directory.
 Your directory content should be:
 ```
 cluster-serving |
                -- |model
-                 -- xx.caffemodel
-                 -- xx.prototxt
+                 -- frozen_graph.pb
 ```
 Then use one command to start Cluster Serving.
 ```
 docker run -itd --name cluster-serving --net=host -v $(pwd)/model:/opt/work/model -v $(pwd)/config.yaml:/opt/work/config.yaml analytics-zoo/cluster-serving:0.7.0-spark_2.4.3
 ```
+Install `opencv-python` if they do not exist in your Python environment.

-Go to `analytics-zoo/pyzoo/zoo/serving/`, and run python program to push data into queue.
-Note that you need `pip install opencv-python` if they do not exist in your Python environment.
+Go to `analytics-zoo/pyzoo/zoo/serving/`, and run python program `python quick_start.py` to push data into queue.

 Then you can see the inference output.
 ```